1. Will Knight Hall be available for journalism students to use as a study space this fall? Will the News Bubble be open?

 14. Will online classes meet at the scheduled time?

 As in the spring semester, instructors may meet for online classes at the scheduled time on Zoom (synchronous), although some instructors will not use the time to meet as a group and provide learning material in a different way (asynchronous).
 We are encouraging instructions NOT to lecture for a full class period on Zoom but to think of creative ways to engage students through breakout rooms (Zoom rooms), exercises, guest presenters, etc. Instructors CANNOT ask you to meet synchronously as a class outside the scheduled time.

-You should hear from your Journalism instructors who are teaching in person or in blended/hybrid format today by email.
-(Teachers teaching only online are not expected to contact you this week.)
-If you do not hear from your instructor this week, please contact him/her/them to see if there is a way to participate fully in the class virtually.
+You should hear from your Journalism instructors who are teaching in person or in blended/hybrid format before the first day of class.
+If you do not hear from your instructor, please contact him/her/them to see if there is a way to participate fully in the class virtually.
 (Check with graduate or undergraduate studies if you cannot find an email for the instructor.)
-Alternatively, consider taking a different class that does meet online (space permitting).
 We realize this is a frustrating situation, but we want to work with you to meet your needs.

 We hear you.
 We’d like to be there in person as well.
 At this time, our ability to offer in-person instruction is limited by the need for social distancing in the classroom (which means we have relatively little classroom space) as well as the fact that high-risk faculty members can choose to not teach in person.
 We have invested a lot of effort in making online teaching more vibrant, with 26 faculty members participating in summer projects in online innovation.
 There MAY be some limited ability to move sections, but we will not know this until a large number of students make their final decisions about coming to campus in the fall.

 17. What happens if I have to go into quarantine?